czechmate777/BridgeBuilder/README.md

 ![Bridge Being Built](https://raw.githubusercontent.com/czechmate777/BridgeBuilder/master/images/building.png "Bridge Being Built")

-Sometimes there is somehting in the way of the bridge you want to build.
+Sometimes there is something in the way of the bridge you want to build.
 If so, the blocks will be marked with smoke particles.

 ![In The Way](https://raw.githubusercontent.com/czechmate777/BridgeBuilder/master/images/in-the-way.png "In The Way")